Ethan826/tablexi-coding-challenge/README.md

 [here](https://github.com/Ethan826/tic-tac-toe_coding_challenge) for how
 I would approach that kind of implementation.

-Once Electron cranks up, it calls `Browser`, controls the view and handles UI.
+Once Electron cranks up, it calls `Browser`, which controls the view and handles UI.
 Once `Browser` has valid data, it instantiates `App`. `App` instantiates `Parser`, passing in the data `Browser` handed off (`Browser` validated the data by calling the static `validateData`